giraone/testdata-generator/README.md

 => Will generate 1000 items per file, 1000 files items per directory and 10 directories - in total 10 million persons.
 => The JSON files are approx. 200KByte each.
-=> The approx. prcoessing time is about 110 seconds on a "standard" PC (i7, SSD) - see time value above.
+=> The approx. processing time is about 110 seconds on a "standard" PC (i7, SSD) - see time value above.
 => If you tar this output, this will be approx. 2 GByte uncompressed and 430 MByte compressed.

 > tar cf data-10M.tar data-10M